Circuit boards are a major component of a wide variety of electronics products.

 PI has a high temperature-resistant capacity.
 The humidity absorption capacity of the upgraded PI is 0.6% which is much lower than normal conditions (1.6%).
 Also, it has high dimensional stability.
 Flexible CCL and rigid CCL are highly environment-friendly materials.
 Because they are halogen-free which is very harmful to the environment.

 PCBs with halogen and six other substances have been banned in several other countries, including the EU.

 The biggest disadvantage of its bad heat resistance.

-Moreover, the performance of PEN is much higher than the PET so the uses and application of PEN are increasing.
+Moreover, the performance of PEN is much higher than the of PET so the uses and applications of PEN are increasing.

 The adhesive is one of the vital substances which plays a major role in joining substrate material.

 Its classifications such as cover PI resin, PET resin, modified epoxy resin, and acrylic resin are used.

 However, modified epoxy resins and acrylic resins are more used due to their high adhesive nature.

 Flexible CCL consists of three layers: 1. adhesive, 2. polyimide, 3. copper foil.